 For many items there may be a clear path: old clothes can be donated, photo albums go to your family, and so on.
 But for some items, you may wish to consult your parents about what to do.
 This is where the “not quite sure” pile can be helpful.
 Just make sure not to put half the items in the house here!

 For many with aging parents, it’s worrying to imagine that your parents could injure themselves and be unable to get help.
 Whether you are moving your parents to your own home or to another facility, identify all nearby resources as soon as possible.
 Find an appropriate doctor and any necessary specialists.
 Determine which hospitals are closest, and learn about your parents’ new neighbors.
 Find out if there are any senior centers, libraries, or other spaces where seniors gather to be social.
 After all, your parents need to stay entertained!

 Switch the utilities on time

 When your parents move out of their old home and into their new one, be sure to check with their utility companies.
-Ensure they’re all paid up and the account is cancelled on the proper day; you don’t want their power shut off early!
-Similarly, find out if they have any other subscriptions that need to be cancelled.
+Ensure they’re all paid up and the account is canceled on a proper day; you don’t want their power shut off early!
+Similarly, find out if they have any other subscriptions that need to be canceled.
 Consider things like television and internet, lawn maintenance, or newspaper delivery.